andrewalderson/devcontainer-angular-keycloak/README.md

-# Angular, Keycloak, and Playwright
+# Angular and Keycloak Devcontainer

-This repository contains a reference application for configuring Angular to use Keycloak for authentication and to authenticate with Keycloak in Playwright tests.
+This is a reference application for setting up Angular and Keycloak in a [devcontainer](https://containers.dev/)

-## Development

-While this repo is public and meant to be shared, as the author it is setup for my development workflow.
-I use [devcontainers](https://containers.dev/) for all of my development.
-I also work on Windows using WSL so the commands that are run outside of the containers are written for Powershell and they may not work in your terminal.
-You can just ask your favorite AI pair programmer to convert them :)

 Keycloak is installed as a Docker container in the [docker-compose](./.devcontainer/docker-compose.yml) file.
 It uses the embedded h2 database because using an external database is outside the scope of this project.
 Since we are using the embedded database there are a few things we need to do that will allow us to export the keycloak data, store it with the project, and then import it when the Keycloak container (re)starts.